vaishnavikulkarni1/LearningSupervised/README.md

 Next, we present the experimental setup and discuss our experimental results for English.

 Finally, the Conclusion and future research section concludes this paper and provides some perspectives for further research.

+REFERENCE:

+1)Representation Learning: A Review and New Perspectives
+AUTHORS: Y. Bengio, A. Courville, and P. Vincent

+2) Users of the world, unite!
+The challenges and opportunities of Social Media
+AUTHORS: A. M. Kaplan and M. Haenlein

+3)Bullying in the digital age: a critical review and meta-analysis of cyberbullying research among youth
+AUTHORS: R. M. Kowalski, G. W. Giumetti, A. N. Schroeder, and M. R.
+Lattanner

+4)Modeling the Detection of Textual Cyberbullying
+AUTHORS: K. Dinakar, R. Reichart, and H. Lieberman